TheOldNet/theoldnet-wifi-firmware-binaries/README.md

 ![](https://raw.githubusercontent.com/TheOldNet/theoldnet-wifi-firmware-binaries/master/flashing.jpg)

-##WHICH FIRMWARE
+## WHICH FIRMWARE

-##HOW TO CONFIGURE MODEM FIRMWARE
+## HOW TO CONFIGURE MODEM FIRMWARE

-##HOW TO CONFIGURE ETHERNET FIRMWARE
+## HOW TO CONFIGURE ETHERNET FIRMWARE

 Once connected to telnet press ALT + E and then ALT + N

-##KNOWN ISSUES

-- DNS does not work at all for ethernet firmware in DOS

-##WHAT YOU NEED TO KNOW WHEN SWITCHING FIRMWARE
+## WHAT YOU NEED TO KNOW WHEN SWITCHING FIRMWARE

 - You will loose all configuration settings such as your wifi SSID and PASSWORD as well as your preferred bit rate
 - The bit rate will be reset to the default for the firmware.
 For the modem firmware it's 300 bps.
 For the ethernet firmware it's 115200 bps